-Minutes later, you’re holding a handful of papers; pamphlets, orders, biopsy results, a CD with photos of the cancer, even the doctor’s personal-cell-phone number.
+Minutes later, you’re holding a handful of papers: pamphlets, orders, biopsy results, a CD with photos of the cancer, even the doctor’s personal cell-phone number.
 It’s pressing toward 5:00 pm, so you’re rushed to the clinic to pick up contrast liquid for tomorrow morning’s CT scan.
 Drink this.
 Don’t eat that.
 Call this number to arrange a consultation with the radiologist.
 Call this number to arrange a consultation with the surgeon.

 Somewhere in there, you remember that you haven’t eaten since breakfast.

 It’s an understatement to say that my husband and I were caught up in an immediate whirlwind—perhaps tornado is a better metaphor—within minutes of his diagnosis.
-We cried for a few moments, but there were simply too many deadlines to meet to cope with the flood of emotions, questions, and next steps for tears just then.
+We cried for a few minutes, but there were simply too many deadlines to meet to cope with the flood of emotions, questions, and next steps for tears just then.

 And we needed to tell our son.